ministerko/ministerko/README.md

 ## 🧠 Who Am I?

-I'm a software developer who enjoys turning ideas into code and solving problems.
-Whether it’s building emotions, working with FastAPI to create simple APIs, or designing clean UIs in React, I focus on getting things done.
-I believe in steady progress and doing things my own way, always learning and growing along the way.
+I'm a software engineer who loves turning ideas into clean, working code.
+Whether it's building sleek APIs with FastAPI, crafting smooth UIs in React, or solving tricky problems, I’m all about getting things done right.
+Always learning, always improving, and always coding my way.

 ## 🎸 Fun Facts
 🎶 Plays guitar when not coding. | | 🐼 My spirit animal?
 Po from Kung Fu Panda. | | 💬 Always up for tech discussions and new challenges!